MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 >[info]
 >
 Throughout this tutorial, we usually use the ES6 style "arrow functions", where the syntax looks like this: `() => {...}`, rather than traditional functions, with syntax like this: `function() {...}`.
 However, these function styles don't just _look_ different–they _behave_ differently.
-We won't go into exactly why they're different in this tutorial (if you're curious, you can [read the docs here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)), but it's important to know that **arrow functions don't work with Mongoose**.
+Most of the time the different behavior doesn't matter, and we won't dig deeply into why they're different in this tutorial (if you're curious, you can [read the docs here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)), but it's important to know that **arrow functions don't work with Mongoose**.
 Mongoose only takes classic-style `function() {}` functions for its callbacks.
 >
-[Mongoose also has a very nice Promise-style interface](http://mongoosejs.com/docs/promises.html) that makes callback functions unnecessary, but that is beyond the scope of this tutorial.
+[Mongoose also has a very nice Promise-style interface](http://mongoosejs.com/docs/promises.html) that makes callback functions unnecessary, but that is also outside the scope of this tutorial.

 In the end, we should be able to visit `localhost:3000/rooms/new`, save a new room, and then see something like this: